brucestull/examples/pipenv/create-empty-pipenv/notes/notes.md

 1. ADD_SOME_EXPLANATION_OR_DESCRIPTION_HERE

-1. List the Python packages which are installed in the virtual environment by using `pip list`:
+1. **INFO:**" List the Python packages which are installed in the virtual environment by using `pip list`:
     * `pip list`
         <details>
         <summary>Sample output</summary>